Convergence Theory of Generalized Distributed Subgradient Method with Random Quantization: Introduction

 The main contributions of the article can be summarized as follows.
 We firstly propose the generalized distributed subgradient method as a generalization to \cite{2021ConvergenceRates}.
 This method uses two different stepsizes to control the process of gradient descent and parameter mixing between the local agent and neighboring ones.
+Then we present different covnergence results with respect to convex and non-convex objective functions.

-Second, we derive the sufficient conditions for the almost sure convergence of local parameters $\mathbf{x}_{i,k}$ and the corresponding weighted time-average parameters $\mathbf{z}_{i,k}$.
+\textbf{Convex Cases}: We derive the sufficient conditions for the almost sure convergence of local parameters $\mathbf{x}_{i,k}$ and the corresponding weighted time-average parameters $\mathbf{z}_{i,k}$.
 In \cite{2021ConvergenceRates}, the convergence results of weighted time-average parameters are established on specific forms of time-average weights.
-In comparison, we derive general conclusions on the convergence of weighted time-average parameters by showing that the function value at $\mathbf{z}_{i,k}$ approches the theoretically optimal value $f^*$ with respect to iteration $k$ for both strongly convex objective functions and convex objective functions.
+To extend the results, we derive general conclusions on the convergence of weighted time-average parameters by showing that the function value at $\mathbf{z}_{i,k}$ approches the theoretically optimal value $f^*$ with respect to iteration $k$ for both strongly convex objective functions and convex objective functions.
 In addition, we provide the explicit form of convergence rates when the two stepsizes $\alpha_k$, $\beta_k$, and the time-average weights $\gamma_k^t$ are given by $\alpha_0(k+1)^{-\lambda_\alpha}$, $\beta_0(k+1)^{-\lambda_\beta}$, and $\frac{(t+1)^{-\lambda_\gamma}}{\sum_{t=0}^k (t+1)^{-\lambda_\gamma}}$ respectively.
 We find that the convergence rate of $\mathbf{z}_{i,k}$ is independent of the time-average weights $\gamma_k^t$, which means the convergence rate of $\mathbf{z}_{i,k}$ precisely reflects the covnergence rate of the local parameter $\mathbf{x}_{i,k}$.

-Based on the developed theorems above, we conclude the article .
+\textbf{Weakly-Convex Cases}: Common methods applied to analyze convergence of the proposed algorithm with respect to convex objective functions are no longer effective for non-convex objective functions.
+This stems from the observation that the typical stationarity measures $\mathbf{x}_t-\mathbf{x}^*$ and $f(\mathbf{x}_t)-f(\mathbf{x}^*)$ deteriorate and cannot precisely reflects the continuous evolution of the algorithm.
+Since weakly convex problems natuarally admit continuous measure of stationarity through implicit smoothing, we introduce the Moreau envelope \cite{1970ConvexAnalysis} which is a key construction for the problem.
+In this article, theoretical results are provided that the proposed algorithm generates an iterate sequence for each agent that subsequentially converges to a stationary point identified by the Moreau envelope.
+In addition, convergence rates are derived associated with quantization error $\Delta$, number of agents $N$, Lipchitz parameter $L$, and two stepsizes $\alpha_k$ and $\beta_k$.